15 Reasons to Become a Neurodiagnostic Tech

 When considering healthcare careers, the money put into education needs to be balanced with the salary you’ll expect to make afterwards.
 While allied health careers pay less than medical careers (e.g. surgeon, physician), you’ll start working faster and without the overwhelming student debt.
 Less training time and more experience in an entry-level position?
 Yes, please!

 13. EEG Training Programs Are Flexible

-15. Changing Lives Everyday
+15. You’ll Change Lives Everyday

-You are passionate about a career in allied healthcare because you want to improve lives.
-In this job, you’ll help to identify neurological conditions like Parkinson’s or multiple sclerosis, which are notoriously difficult to diagnose and treat.

-EEG technology is the key to better understanding these challenging neurological diseases.
+You’re passionate about a career in allied healthcare because you want to improve lives.
+As an NDT, you’ll help identify neurological conditions (like Parkinson’s or multiple sclerosis) which are notoriously difficult to diagnose and treat.
+Electroneurodiagnostic technology is a key part in understanding these challenging neurological diseases.

-As a neurodiagnostic technologist, you’ll get to be part of exciting work and research, helping people today and in the future.
+As a neurodiagnostic technologist, you’ll also get to be part of groundbreaking work and research, helping people today and in the future.